bids-standard/bids-specification/src/02-common-principles.md

-All other dataset names MUST be specified in the `DatasetLinks` object in [dataset_description.json][], which maps dataset names to URIs that point to dataset locations.
+All other dataset names MUST be specified in the `DatasetLinks` object in [dataset_description.json][], which maps dataset names to URIs that point to BIDS dataset locations.
-If the scheme is omitted from the URI, the path is relative to the dataset root.
+If the scheme is omitted from a URI in `DatasetLinks`, that path is resolved relative to the current dataset root (see `deriv1` example, below).

 BIDS URIs cannot be interpreted outside a BIDS dataset, as they require a `dataset_description.json` file to resolve.